 This annual award recognizes faculty who provide outstanding teaching to students in core and general education undergraduate courses.
-The award recipient(s) will receive $5,000 per year for three years.
+The award recipient(s) will receive $5,000 per year for two years.

-- Nomination packets are due by 5:00 p.m. on the first Monday of February.
+- Nomination packets are due by 5:00 p.m. on the last Friday in January.

 - Awards will be presented at the Faculty/Staff Honors Day Luncheon in April.